saggitar/ubi-interact-python-package/docs/source/concepts/processing.rst

 .. warning::

+    Currently the state changes for a :class:`~ubii.proto.ProcessingModule` are only defined in `Weber et. al. <https://dl.acm.org/doi/10.1145/3448891.3448924>`_ but this is not modeled exactly in the python code.
-    Currently there are no defined state changes for a :class:`~ubii.proto.ProcessingModule` so in theory any state change would be valid.
-In practice, states typically change linearly in the order defined in the :class:`~ubii.proto.ProcessingModule.Status` enum.
-For a python implementation refer to the documentation of the :class:`~ubii.framework.processing.ProcessingRoutine` wrapper, providing a way to cleanly define allowed state changes and callbacks.
+    Since in practice, states typically change linearly in the order defined in the :class:`~ubii.proto.ProcessingModule.Status` enum, simply refer to the documentation of the :class:`~ubii.framework.processing.ProcessingRoutine` wrapper, providing a way to cleanly define allowed state changes and callbacks.